Welcome to the Informational Website for the Subaru Settlement*

 (b) If, after April 11, 2013 and before the Final Court Approval, you sold or returned, pursuant to a lease, a Subject Vehicle that was recalled under the Takata Airbag Inflator Recall prior to Final Court Approval, you have one year from Final Court Approval to submit a Claim Form; and

-(c) If you bring your Subject Vehicle to a Subaru Dealer to have the Recall Remedy performed after the Final Court Approval, you have one year from Final Court Approval or one year from the date of the performance of the Recall Remedy on your Subject Vehicle, whichever is later, to submit a Claim Form.
+(c) If you bring your Subject Vehicle to a Subaru Dealer to have the Recall Remedy performed after the Final Court Approval, you have one year from Final Court Approval or one year from the date of the performance of the Recall Remedy on your Subject Vehicle, whichever is later, to submit a Claim Form; but no Claim Forms may be submitted after the Final Claim Deadline date of July 12, 2022.

 |ELIGIBLE OUT-OF -POCKET EXPENSES|